juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 ### Creating a thematic population map of the U.S.
 #### Downloading Census state population data
 The Natural Earth state boundaries will serve as the 'empty' geography files for this project.
 As in Tutorial 03, we need to decide on the units of measurement we plan to use before opening a new QGIS project.
-For this tutorial, we will be visualizing the population count for each U.S. state normalized by the QGIS-calculated area of each state.
+For this tutorial, we will be visualizing the population count for each U.S. state.

-_**Note:** This tutorial will rely on the native area-claculating functionality in QGIS, which is represented in the default units associated with the project projection.
-If you would like to work with official state area measurements, download state area boundaries from the [TIGER](https://www.census.gov/cgi-bin/geo/shapefiles/index.php) database, create a new column in the attribute table to concatenate a FIPS value for each state using the `STATEFP` column, and join the layer to the `US_States_Albers` layer we create below.
-Access the `ALAND` column for true state area measurements._
+_**Note:** This tutorial will visualize only raw population count for each state, not population density.
+If you would like to visualize population density, download state area boundaries from the [TIGER](https://www.census.gov/cgi-bin/geo/shapefiles/index.php) database, which contain official state area measurements.
+Create a new column in the attribute table to concatenate a FIPS value for each state using the `STATEFP` column, and join the layer to the `US_States_Albers` layer we create below.
+Access the `ALAND` column for true state area values, which you can use to calculate population per square kilometer._

 To download the data for this project, we will be returning again to the [American Fact Finder](http://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) data portal.
 Navigate to the portal and click the `Advanced Search` option.
 Here we will select the following parameters within the `Topics` and `Geographies` levels: